vaathiyar/frontdesk/README.md

 ## Repository

 ```
-backend/     the agent, the voice worker, and the web process
+backend/     the agent, the voice worker, and the JSON API
-frontend/    a React SPA on CloudFront (specced, not built)
+frontend/    a React SPA: the landing page, and the call record a texted link opens
 docs/        lld.md (the design as built), the P0 requirements, config reference
 ```